 Too much sunlight

-Ferns are native to forests, which means they are accustomed to growing under the cover of a substantial canopy.
-While they are still happiest when they are exposed to a good amount of light, they prefer bright, indirect light to direct sunlight, which can cause leaf burn.
+While they are still happiest when exposed to a good amount of light, they prefer bright, indirect light to direct sunlight, which can cause leaf burn.

-If ferns regularly receive too many hours of direct sunlight, their leaves will brown at the edges, curl and become crisp.
+If ferns regularly receive too many hours of direct sunlight, their leaves will brown at the edges, curl, and become crisp.
 When coupled with underwatering, this can lead to serious drying and crisping of its fronds.

-If your fern looks seriously damaged, read up on how to revive a dying fern.
+If your fern looks seriously damaged, read up on how to revive a dying fern

 Too little water

-Most ferns are happiest in soil that is consistently gently moist and is not allowed to dry out completely before the next watering.
 If tropical fern cultivars are left in dry soil for too long, their fronds will begin to show signs of damage and will become brown and crispy.

 Waiting too long before watering your fern will stress it out.
 Do not allow the top of the soil to dry completely before rewatering.
 If it is dry, you have waited too long.
 Instead, try to water it regularly and generously.